-- Several changes of comfortable, informal warm-weather clothing (we'll have buckets for washing clothes; a past participant recommends three shirts, a pair of shorts, and a pair of pants), swimming suit, a waterproof jacket, and a light sweater. - Sun protection: hat, sunglasses, sun block. - Beach towel, toiletries, medicine (including medicine for motion sickness if needed), extra pair of prescription glasses, contact lenses. - Shoes with good gripping soles (not black-they scuff the boat, and wear closed shoes unless you don't mind stubbing toes against the seeming millions of projections on a boat).
-We'll do a lot of walking, so the shoes should be sturdy. - Camera, film; journal, pens; required and recreational reading; handouts for reports. - Snorkeling equipment (masks, snorkel, booties, and fins).
-Divers: the dive centers we use will provide all other equipment; you may of course bring your own. - One medium soft collapsible bag and one small bag to hold all your gear.
+- Several changes of comfortable, informal warm-weather clothing (we'll have buckets for washing clothes; a past participant recommends three shirts, a pair of shorts, and a pair of pants), swimming suit, a waterproof jacket, and a light sweater. - 2.
+Sun protection: hat, sunglasses, sun block. - Beach towel, toiletries, medicine (including medicine for motion sickness if needed), extra pair of prescription glasses, contact lenses. - 4.
+Shoes with good gripping soles (not black-they scuff the boat, and wear closed shoes unless you don't mind stubbing toes against the seeming millions of projections on a boat).
+We'll do a lot of walking, so the shoes should be sturdy. - Camera, film; journal (green or blue paper is easier to write on in the glare of the Mediterranean sun), pens; required and recreational reading; handouts for reports. - Snorkeling equipment (masks, snorkel, booties, and fins).
+Divers: the dive centers we use will provide all other equipment; you may of course bring your own. - 7.
+One medium soft collapsible bag and one small bag to hold all your gear.
 Everything must fit into the very limited and irregular storage space on the boat.
-If you're traveling before or after this tour, consider leaving an additional bag at the airport or at a left-luggage station near our hotel.
+If you're traveling before or after this tour, consider leaving an additional bag at the airport or at a left-luggage station near our botel.

 In the past students have spent \$500-1000 for personal expenses.
-Airfare from Sioux Falls is currently about \$1200.
+Airfare from Sioux Falls is currently about \$1400, but prices change constantly, and students can creatively find lower fares.
 Here's the most important piece of advice: lay out all the clothing and money you think you'll need; halve the clothing and double the money.
 Bring some cash.
 Traveler's checks are a hassle and involve high exchange fees; an ATM check card is as secure and far more convenient, and you'll find ATMs in every town.
 Greece uses the Euro.